Double eyelid surgery in Singapore

 For heights, there is the choice of low, medium and height.

 Confused?
 So was Melody Yap and that is where having an experienced surgeon will probably help.
-Melody discussed at length with Dr Samuel regarding her makeup style and habits, as well as intended look.
-Dr Samuel then gave her recommendations based on his experience.
+A good surgeon will discuss your makeup style and habits, as well as intended look before giving you a recommendation based on his experience.
 Personally, we think it’s probably a good idea to heed his suggestion since he knows best about double eyelids.

 In the end, she went for a high, tapered look.
 This is probably because it’s the most obvious.

 Her pre-operation preparation was relatively simple.
 As she described, no food and water 2 hours before the procedure, and definitely no showering on the first day of surgery.
 You will have to shower before you show up.
 Obviously, no makeup is to be put on as well.

 Right before the surgery, Melody was given a ‘final’ consultation where she has to confirm her decision.
 Of course, she would not change her mind but it is nice to know that you can backtrack and pick a different type and height if you so desire.

 Surgery seemed to be a breeze for her, as she was sedated and pretty much felt and knew nothing about the surgery.
 She did not mention how long the surgery took though.